-The TOE is already a platform representing the lowest level in a Smartcard.
+The TOE is a platform representing the lowest level in a Smartcard.
 There is no lower or "underlying abstract machine" used by the TOE which can be tested.
-Therefore, the former dependency to FPT_AMT.1 is fulfilled without further and by that dispensable.
-CC in the Revision 3 considered this and dropped this dependency.
-The requirement FPT_TST.2 is satisfied.
+Therefore, the former dependency to FPT\AMT.1 is met already and by that dispensable.
+CC Revision 3 considered this and dropped this dependency.
+The requirement FPT\TST.2 is satisfied.
 End of comment.